-With regard to Glucose Meter applications, the device has integrated many of the functions required by these products.
-These include functions such as Internal Reference Voltage generator, 10-bit D/A Converter, LCD driver function, Over Voltage Protection, Multiplication/Division Unit etc. The inclusion of flexible I/O programming features, Time-Base functions along with many other features ensure that the device will be highly capable of providing MCU solutions for Glucose Meter applications which include an LCD display.
+With regard to Glucose Meter applications, the device has integrated many functions required by these products.
+These include functions such as Internal LDO, Internal Reference Voltage generator, 12-bit D/A Converter, 24-bit Delta Sigma A/D converter, operational amplifers, bio-impedence measurement function, Over Voltage Protection, Multiplication/Division Unit, LCD driver function etc. The inclusion of flexible I/O programming features, Time-Base functions along with many other features ensure that the device will be highly capable of providing MCU solutions for HCT Glucose Meter applications which include an LCD display.